 Libera Single Pass H is a beam position and phase processor.
 It can perform beam position and phase measurements for two signal harmonics simultaneously.
-The modular platform hosts up to four BPM modules, a timing module and optionally a Gigabit Data Exchange (GDX) module.
+The modular platform hosts up to four BPM modules, a timing module and optionally a Gigabit Data Exchange (GDX) module for real-time data streaming.

-Extensions: real-time data streaming, feedback application, serial I/O interface.
+Extensions: Real-time data streaming, feedback application, serial I/O interface.